Validate your European Patent in Spain

 Requirements and Deadlines for Validating a European Patent in Spain

-- Submission of a full Spanish translation of the European patent specification.
+- Preparation and submission of a full Spanish translation of the European patent specification, which does not include the abstract.

-A 2-month extension can be requested during the initial 3-month window.
-This extension does not require payment of any official fee, but it must be formally approved by the SPTO before the original deadline expires.
+A 2-month term extension can be requested during the initial 3-month window.
+This extension does not require payment of any official fee, but it must be formally approved by the SPTO before the original deadline expires, thus it must be approved within the 3-month window.

 Why the Spanish Translation is Critical

 The scope of protection in Spain is defined by the Spanish translation, not the original text of the European patent as granted.
-A mistranslation can:
+Errors can limit rights, expose the invention, and cannot fully restore protection retroactively.

 - Narrow or alter the scope of your patent rights.